riceu69/riceu69/README.md

 ---

-> *Thanks for dropping by — see you in the next commit! 🚀*
+> *Thanks for dropping by, hope i see you in the next commit! *